tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_on_a_USB_key.md

 Architecture

-For the most versatile compatibility it is recommended that you install the x64_32 architecture with multilib support because it will run on both 32 and 64 bit architectures.
+For the most versatile compatibility it is recommended that you install the i686 architecture because it will run on both 32 (IA-32) and 64 (amd64) bit architectures.

-Note:If you have installed i686 architecture and would like to migrate to x64_32 please refer to the Migrating_Between_Architectures_Without_Reinstalling wiki article for help
+Additionally, due to the reduzed size of 32 bit binaries and the absence of (possible) multilib packages, an i686 installation typically consumes less space than an equivalent x86_64 one.

+Note:Chrooting into a 64 bit linux installation (eg. when using the USB key as install/rescue media) is only possible from x86_64 Arch.

 Input drivers

-For laptop use (or use with a tactile screen) you will need the xf86-input-synaptics package for the touchpad/touchscreen to work:
+For laptop use (or use with a tactile screen) you will need the xf86-input-synaptics package for the touchpad/touchscreen to work.

-    # pacman -S xf86-input-synaptics

 For instructions on fine tuning or troubleshooting touchpad issues, see the Touchpad Synaptics article.

 Video drivers

-For the most versatile compatibility install all of the open source video drivers including their multilib counterparts.

 Note:The use of proprietary video drivers is not recommended for this type of installation.

-The recommended video drivers are:

--   xf86-video-vesa
--   mesa
--   xf86-video-ati
--   xf86-video-intel
--   xf86-video-nouveau
--   xf86-video-nv
--   lib32-ati-dri
--   lib32-intel-dri
--   lib32-nouveau-dri

-To install all of these drivers at once:

-    # pacman -S xf86-video-vesa mesa xf86-video-ati xf86-video-intel xf86-video-nouveau xf86-video-nv lib32-ati-dri lib32-intel-dri lib32-nouveau-dri
+The recommended video drivers are: xf86-video-vesa mesa xf86-video-ati xf86-video-intel xf86-video-nouveau xf86-video-nv.

-Boot without using UUID

-When using the USB key on various target machines, it is helpful to have multiple entries in GRUB, for machines with different setups.
-For example, the GRUB configuration could contain:

-    # (0) Arch Linux
-    title  Arch Linux (first drive)
-    root   (hd0,0)
-    kernel /boot/vmlinuz-linux root=/dev/sda1 ro
-    initrd /boot/initramfs-linux.img

-As well as

-    # (1) Arch Linux
-    title  Arch Linux (second drive)
-    root   (hd0,0)
-    kernel /boot/vmlinuz-linux root=/dev/sdb1 ro
-    initrd /boot/initramfs-linux.img

-And so forth, giving you the option to select a configuration for a wider variety of machines.
-However, changing the root= option in GRUB does not change /etc/fstab and you must do something (in our example using udev symlink), so the root partition will always be mounted correctly.

--   Run udevinfo -p /sys/block/sdx/ -a (where sdx is the device name of your usb key)
--   Find unique information pertaining to your usb key.
-I chose SYSFS{model}=="DataTraveler 2.0"
--   Make a new file: /etc/udev/udev.rules/10-my-usb-key.rules and
-    insert:

-    KERNEL=="sd**", SYSFS{product}=="DataTraveler 2.0", SYMLINK+="WHATEVERYOUWANTOTCALLIT%n"

-(KERNEL=="sd**" is because the kernel - 2.6.16 here - names all usb
-devices sd as it uses the scsi sub-system and you want to look at every sd device and apply the setting to every partition), with SYSFS{model}== being the unique identifier collected from udevinfo.

--   Run /etc/start-udev uevents and make sure the symlinks appears in /dev.
--   If so, edit /etc/fstab, replacing your old sdx with the new symlinks.
+For the most versatile compatibility install all of the open source video drivers include their multilib counterparts: lib32-ati-dri lib32-intel-dri lib32-nouveau-dri.

+Persistent block device naming

+It is recommended to use UUID in both fstab and bootloader configuration.
+See Persistent block device naming for details.

+Alternatively, you may create udev rule to create custom symlink for your usb key.
+Then use this symlink in fstab and bootloader configuration.
+See udev#Setting static device names for details.

 Kernel parameters